 Fraser Stryker Law Firm Information Privacy Attorneys

 Proactively seeking the advice of an experienced information privacy lawyer before a data breach or other incident occurs can reduce the increasing risk associated with data collection and use.
 Fraser Stryker’s information privacy and cybersecurity lawyers advise clients on a wide-range of issues regarding data collection, disclosures, FTC compliance, online advertising, data breach notifications, terms of service and privacy policies, intellectual property, and other e‑commerce and technology-related issues.
-Attorney Alexander Boyd is a Certified Information Privacy Professional for the U.S. Private Sector (CIPP/US) and can be reached at 402-978-5250.
+For additional information, contact Troy Meyerson.